 CNIM’s expertise in the construction of turnkey plants lies in its technological mastery of processes and in its ability to manage, within the deadlines and from a technical and contractual point of view, the thousands of interfaces with the stakeholders of a project.
-The proof of this is that the 15 plants delivered over the last five years provide excellent performance on a daily basis.
+The proof of this is that the 17 plants delivered over the last ten years provide excellent performance on a daily basis.

 CNIM offers a wide range of services for the optimizing, maintaining, renovating and standards compliance of centers for energy recovery from waste.
 This expertise has been applied for the benefit of local authorities and the leading players in waste management, both in France and around the world, for the past 60 years.
 CNIM’s services are a guarantee of optimum environmental performance and profitability for the installed equipment.

 CNIM has been operating energy-from-waste conversion plants of its own design, along with those of other providers, for more than 50 years.
-These plants have featured all types of energy recovery and treatment of flue gases.
-More recently, this activity has been extended to include areas such as organic recovery and renewable energy.
+CNIM works on all types of energy recovery and treatment of flue gases.
+More recently, this activity has been extended to include areas such as organic waste recovery and renewable energy.
 The technology used for the maintenance of such equipment makes it possible to reduce the operating costs of the plants and enables CNIM to maintain the public service mission of its clients.

 CNIM supports its clients over the long term in the management of domestic waste.
 The Group is able to intervene at every stage of a project – from design, financing, installation and operation to maintenance.